drone-plugins/drone-artifactory/docs/DOWNLOAD_README.md

 docker build -t plugins/artifactory  -f docker/Dockerfile .
 ```

-#  Download artifact to Jfrog Artifactory
+#  Download artifact to JFrog Artifactory
 This step downloads the artifacts from Jfrog Artifactory.
 A valid spec or a spec path given as an argument is mandatory.
 The spec json format should be the same as Jfrog spec format
+Notes:
+- No JFrog CLI required.
+The plugin uses the JFrog Go Client SDK.
+- Build-info dependencies from downloads are saved locally and can be published later using `publish-build-info` or by setting `publish_build_info: true` in this step.
+- TLS: Provide custom CA PEM via `pem_file_contents`/`pem_file_path`, or set `insecure: true` to skip verification.

 ### Download artifact to Jfrog Artifactory using spec path example:
 ```yaml